ebackma/examensarbete_skogforsk/README.txt

 - harvested_area.png
 - watercourse.png

-I arranged it like this so it is easier to compare scenarios and also easier to use the different layers later in figures.
+wearranged it like this so it is easier to compare scenarios and also easier to use the different layers later in figures.